Christine Paolilla

 Christine Marie Paolilla (born March 31, 1986) is a convicted American mass murderer who is serving a life sentence for fatally shooting four people, including two of her friends, in their Clear Lake City, Texas, home on July 18, 2003.
 The killings, which came to be known as the Clear Lake Murders, made national headlines.

 Paolilla, who was 17 years old at the time of the murders, was accompanied by her then-boyfriend, Christopher Snider.
 She was arrested on July 19, 2006, three years and one day after the murders were committed.
 Paolilla was convicted in October 2008 and sentenced to life in prison.
-Snider committed suicide in July 2006 before he was apprehended by police.
+Snider, having been alerted that authorities had a warrant for his arrest, died by suicide at some point in July 2006.

 Early life

 Paolilla was born on Long Island, New York to Lori, a stay-at-home mom, and Charles Paolilla, a construction worker.
 She has one older brother.
-When Paolilla was 2 years old, her father was killed in a construction accident.
+When Paolilla was two years old, her father was killed in a construction accident.
 Following the death of her husband, Lori Paolilla began abusing drugs and eventually lost custody of her children to her parents.
-When Paolilla was in kindergarten, she was diagnosed with alopecia which caused her to lose her hair, eyebrows, and eyelashes.
+When Paolilla was in kindergarten, she was diagnosed with alopecia, which caused her to lose her hair, eyebrows, and eyelashes.
 As a result of the hair loss, Paolilla was forced to wear wigs.
 She also had poor vision and wore thick glasses.
 Paolilla was frequently ridiculed and bullied by her classmates for her appearance, which affected her self-confidence.

-Paolilla was eventually reunited with her mother who had overcome her drug addiction and remarried.
+Paolilla was eventually reunited with her mother, who had overcome her drug addiction and remarried.
 The family then moved to Clear Lake City, Texas, a suburb of Houston.
 Paolilla enrolled at Clear Lake High School.
 She was befriended by two popular students, Rachael Koloroutis and Tiffany Rowell, who helped her improve her appearance and fit in with the other students.
 In 2003, Paolilla was voted "Miss Irresistible" by her school's student body.
 That year, she also began a relationship with 21-year-old Christopher Lee Snider.
 Paolilla's mother and stepfather disapproved of Snider, as did Koloroutis and Rowell, because of his frequent drug use and extensive criminal record.
 These fears would be substantiated, as Paolilla would increasingly use various drugs during the year she and Snider were in a relationship.

 Lori Paolilla later recalled that Snider isolated her daughter from her friends and family and indicated that she had been raped and that the relationship was both abusive and dysfunctional.
 Snider's family also said the relationship was tumultuous and that Paolilla was prone to jealousy.
-After one fight with Snider, Paolilla spent the night on the front lawn of his family's home and threatened to kill his family.
+After one particular fight with Snider, Paolilla spent the night on the front lawn of his family's home and threatened to kill his family.